-We understand that modern slavery is a criminal activity, the signs can be difficult to identify and that audits only reveal a limited amount of information.
-Through increased dialogue and collaboration, we are learning and improving our understanding of the issues.
+We understand that Modern Slavery is a criminal activity, the signs can be difficult to identify and that audits only reveal a limited amount of information.
+Through increased dialogue with our suppliers, we are learning and improving our understanding of the issues.